-Rarely does anything change in a positive way; instead history shows that the overwhelming number of times quality of life issues which greatly involve morality grow worse.
+Rarely does anything change in a positive way.
+Instead, history shows that the overwhelming number of times, quality of life issues that greatly involve morality grow worse.
 It seems as though we quickly forget that the previous election changed little or nothing.

 There is a possibility that when Solomon gave this last several verses that he had Joseph, the son of Jacob, in mind.
 Joseph experiences in Egypt pretty closely parallel the examples given here in verse 15 and 16.
 One can draw parallels from his life in Egypt during which: 1) Joseph spent time in prison.
 He was really poor then, and 2) He was released from prison at the command of Pharaoh (all of these references are in Genesis 41:37-46), and was placed in authority over everybody in the nation except for Pharaoh.
 So Joseph received much acclaim because his leadership, which was deemed fair by the population, because of the circumstances.
 However, sadly, the final note of this story is that Solomon also said, “Yet those who come afterward will not rejoice in him.”

 Exodus 1:8 Now there arose a new king over Egypt, who did not know Joseph.

 The acclaim was gone and forgotten; and we know that this impacted the plight of the Israelites or God would not have acknowledged it.
 Right at the beginning of this story.